 Armstrong Atlantic State University

-Fall 2010Alva B. Lines (1915-2013) was a Savannah native and a member of Armstrong Junior College's inaugural graduating class in 1937.
-He went on to finish his education at Emory University before joining the Air Force during World War II.
-After the war, Lines returned to Atlanta and became a pioneering documentary filmmaker.
-He was also involved in many civic and conservation organizations.
+Fall 2010Alva Burley Lines (1915-2013) was a Savannah native and a member of Armstrong Junior College's inaugural graduating class in 1937.
+He went on to finish his education at Emory University before joining the U.S. Army Air Corps during World War II as a captain, winning medals for his service under Gen. Douglas McArthur.
+After the war, Lines returned to Atlanta and founded Southeastern Films, becoming a pioneering documentary filmmaker.
+He was also involved in many civic and conservation organizations as well as helped preserve Georgia’s beaches and marshes.

-Alva B. Lines was awarded an honorary Doctorate of Letters Armstrong Atlantic State University in the Fall of 2010.
+Lines was active in the Armstrong Alumni Association and visited the campus often.
+He was honored at the 75th Anniversary Notable Alumni reception in 2010 and was awarded an honorary Doctorate of Letters at Armstrong Atlantic State University in the Fall of 2010.

 -